knewyousir/WFI-session-3/readme.md

 ## Homework

 * Watch a [Crash Course on Express](https://youtu.be/gnsO8-xJ8rs) and follow along in your editor
-* Download the done branch of this repo, review the steps below, and get the communication between the form and _your own account_ on mLab working (see the [instructions for connecting](https://docs.mlab.com/connecting/)).
+* Review the steps below, and get the communication between the form and _your own account_ on mLab working (see the [instructions for connecting](https://docs.mlab.com/connecting/)).

 ## NODE